fieldtrip/website/tutorial/beamformer.md

     cfg.headmodel       = headmodel;
     cfg.reducerank      = 2;
     cfg.channel         = {'MEG','-MLP31', '-MLO12'};
-    cfg.grid.resolution = 1;   % use a 3-D grid with a 1 cm resolution
+    cfg.resolution = 1;   % use a 3-D grid with a 1 cm resolution
-    cfg.grid.unit       = 'cm';
+    cfg.sourcemodel.unit       = 'cm';
     [grid] = ft_prepare_leadfield(cfg);

 As mentioned earlier on, if you are not contrasting the activity of interest against another condition or baseline time-window, then you may choose to normalize the lead field (cfg.normalize='yes'), which will help control against the power bias towards the center of the head.